SwapChef

 Show ratios in:

-Use Molasses when you need it for bbq sauce, baked beans, baked goods.
-Use Turbinado Sugar when you need it for baking, beverages, cooking.
+Molasses is listed for bbq sauce, baked beans, baked goods and cookies.
+Turbinado Sugar is listed for baking, beverages, cooking and oatmeal.

 🍯